donkirkby/chess-kit/docs/new_rules.md

 * [Cloak and Dagger Chess][cloak-and-dagger-chess] is a game where you disguise your chess pieces as checkers, then try to identify your opponents pieces.
 (2 players, chess set, and checkers set)
-* [Chess 960][chess-960] is a game designed by Bobby Fischer to mix up the game opening by randomly choosing your starting position.
-(Chess set and deck of cards)
+* [Chess960][chess960] is a game designed by Bobby Fischer to mix up the game opening by randomly choosing your starting position.
+(2 players, chess set, and deck of cards)

 [crowded-house]: #crowded-house
 [cloak-and-dagger-chess]: #cloak-and-dagger-chess
-[chess-960]: #chess-960
+[chess960]: #chess960

 ## Crowded House
 Two teams of two play, with each player moving the pieces of their colour